 While the term public servant includes police officers, impersonating a public servant is a separate offense from impersonating a police officer.
 Impersonating a peace officer is a much more serious offense under C.R.S.
 18-8-12 and can lead to felony criminal charges.

-Impersonating a public servant in Colorado is a class 3 misdemeanor.
-A conviction for impersonating a public servant is punishable by up to 6 months in jail, a fine ranging from $50 to $750, or both.3
+Impersonating a public servant in Colorado is a class 2 misdemeanor.
+A conviction for impersonating a public servant is punishable by up to 120 days in jail and/or up to $750.3

 Changing, destroying, or entering false information into public records is a criminal offense in Colorado per CRS 18-8-114.
 A person commits abuse of records if the person: